-French law requires that any company employing at least 50 employees manage a mandatory profit-sharing plan.
+French law requires that any company employing at least 50 employees manage a mandatory profit-sharing plan and a company saving plan.

-24 Are there any special rules relating to part-time or fixed-term employees?
+26 Are there any special rules relating to part-time or fixed-term employees?

 An employer may not discriminate against part-time or fixed-term employees based on the fact that they are not employed on a full-time or permanent basis.